bluezed/FTV-Guide-Repo/README.md

 Here are the basic steps to install the FTV Guide on your Kodi box.

 # Prerequisites
-* XBMC 13, Kodi 14 or higher
+* Kodi 14 or higher
 * The downloaded Repository Zip-file
 * Place the file somewhere you can get to easily on your Kodi box